riverhuang1107/everai_documentation/Guide/en/App_Autoscaling.md

 ```

 ## Max Queue Size
-First you create a `configmap` by the following command, this `configmap` includes policy parameters about autoscaling, the example defines that the mini number of workers is 1, the max number of workers is 5, and the max queue size is 2, The step size of worker for scaling up is 1 (the number of workers for each scaling up is 1).
+First you create a `configmap` by the following command, this `configmap` includes policy parameters about autoscaling, the example defines that the mini number of workers is 1, the maximum number of workers is 5, the maximum queue size is 2, and the step size of worker for scaling up is 1 (the number of workers for each scaling up is 1).

 ```bash
 everai configmap create get-start-configmap \